 Secondly I just do not make one type of Idlis.
 I can say that I make more than 10-15 different types of Idlis and the variety is increasing every other day.
 No I am not talking about just adding vegetable purees to the same Idli batter, but using different types of batters.
 I use a range of different grains , dals, and cereals to make different types of batter.

 Types of Idlis I make

 The typical or the first type of Idlis I learnt from my mom is this traditional Idli using Rice and Urad dal and this one, which uses no rice.
 I.e. the Split Green Moong Dal Idli.
 It used to be common in our house on at least 1 Sunday of a month.
-Another one is this Bajra (Pearl Millet) which uses the millet Bajra.
+Another rice free Idli I make is this No Rice Kulith Idli.

 Instant Idlis or Veggies Stuffed Idlis